AllJoyn-Cordova/cordova-plugin-alljoyn/README.md

 The environment variables ANDROID_HOME and ANDROID_NDK_HOME must be set to the point to the locations where the Android SDK and NDK are installed.

 There are some external dependencies when building the plugin for the Android platform.
+Those are [Ant](http://ant.apache.org/), [Gradle](http://gradle.org/) and [Swig](http://www.swig.org/) (Swig version needs to be 3.0 or higher).
+Before building for Android, make sure the respective binaries are found from your PATH environment variable.

-When building on a Mac, one of the easiest ways to install the dependencies is via Homebrew http://brew.sh/ with following command:
+When building on a Mac, one of the easiest ways to install the dependencies is via [Homebrew](http://brew.sh/) with following command:

 ```
 $ brew install ant gradle swig
 ```

-The swig version needs to be 3.0 or higher.

-After dependencies are met, the steps to build and run are something like:
+After the dependencies are met, the steps to build and run using the Cordova CLI are something like:

 ```
 $ cordova platform add android